 Part A

--The three primary colors of pigment generated colors are red, yellow, and blue.
+Part B Part C -The three primary colors of pigment generated colors are red, yellow, and blue.
 The three primary colors of light generated colors are red, green, and blue.

 -Secondary colors are created through mixing primary colors together.
 Such is the case with the color purple, which is made from mixing together red and blue.